MicrobitPolska/FunWithMicrobit/en/chapter05/README.md

 ## What will you learn during this chapter ?

 * Using the radio module inside the BBC Micro:bit
-* Have 2 BBC Micro:bits talking togehter
+* Have 2 BBC Micro:bits talking togehterdo
 * Combine text and images